Summer can be a difficult time if your dog suffers from hay fever

 - – Don’t allow your dog to run through long grass or dense vegetation

-Every dog requires different care and we will need to make sure that we have suitable host availability for your chosen dates.
+Every dog requires different care, and we will need to make sure that we have suitable host availability for your chosen dates.
 With this in mind, we would recommend that you don’t leave registering your dog until the last minute.
 Why not find your local branch and have a chat to them about your dog’s health requirements today?
 We’d love to meet you and your gorgeous, furry best friend!

 Please note: Barking Mad, the UK’s leading home dog boarding provider, assumes no liability for the content of this page.
 This advice is not a substitute for a proper consultation with a vet and is only intended as a guide.
 Please contact your local veterinary practice for advice or treatment immediately if you are worried about your pet’s health – even if they are closed, they will always have an out of hours service available.